- Home to DLR

 When will I get my score results?
 And can I get this information over the telephone?

-The Board tries to get exam score results out to you as soon as we get them from National Council of Examiners for Engineering and Surveying (NCEES).
-The Board does not give exam scores out over the telephone.
+The Board sends exam results out to you as soon as we get them from National Council of Examiners for Engineering and Surveying (NCEES).
+The Board does not give exam results out over the telephone.

 back to top